 You’re going to stay in the same place for these type of errors, which are far more common and less noticeable.
 Scroll down to where you see the phrase “URL Errors.”
 Here, you’ll find data from the past 90 days on all the individual pages of your site that are returning errors.
 Sometimes, this is due to loading issues or other minor forms of interference, but for the most part, these will be the all-too-common “404 error” or “Not found” error.

 Even if you’re generally on top of your work, you’re bound to have at least a handful of your internal pages showing up here as 404 errors.
-This can be due to changing your page navigation without updating your sitemap, changing the URL name of a page without setting up a redirect, or just taking a page down and forgetting to make the necessary updates afterward.
+This can be due to changing your page navigation without updating your sitemap, changing the URL inspection tool or URL name of a page without setting up a redirect, or just taking a page down and forgetting to make the necessary updates afterward.
 In any case, this report will show you exactly which pages on your site are returning the error and when the initial instance of the error was detected.

 Meta Data Errors